xrdocs-migration/cnbng/_tutorials/cnbng-cp-aio-single-vm-deployment-guide-any-vm-environment.md

 </pre>
 </div>

-We can login to Grafana GUI from Chrome/ Any browser @URL: https://grafana.your-cnbng-cp-vm-ip.nip.io/
+- We can login to Grafana GUI from Chrome/ any browser @URL: https://grafana.your-cnbng-cp-vm-ip.nip.io/

 ![grafana-login1.png]({{site.baseurl}}/images/grafana-login1.png)

 - SSH to cnBNG CP Ops Center at port 2024

 ```
-cloud-user@inception:~$ ssh admin@192.168.107.150 -p 2024
+cloud-user@inception:~$ ssh admin@your-cnbng-cp-vm-ip -p 2024
 admin@192.168.107.150's password:

       Welcome to the bng CLI on pod2/bng